Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector

 The SAC device is shown in \Figrefc{fig:schematics+IV} and \Figrefd{fig:schematics+IV} and is optimized for photothermoelectric effect rectification.
 The SAC antenna layout has two top gate (TG) electrodes -- TG~1 and TG~2 -- to tune the conductivity of the two gated regions of the graphene channel separately and create a p-n junction.
-The THz electric field is mainly confined to the central channel region between the two top gates (see plot of the simulated field distribution overlaid on the SEM image of the device in \Figrefc{fig:schematics+IV}).
-Both antenna leaves have splits that shunt the TG~1 with D and TG~2 with S. This minimizes out the RSM response in SAC (the plasma waves propagate in opposite directions and the rectified voltages are of opposite sign) G-TeraFETs, while the antenna geometries and dimensions of the channels for both designs are as similar as possible.
-The width $W$ and the total length $L$ of the channel (distance between S and D) for SAC and AAC are equal, amounting to $W=2~\mu$m and $L=2.9~\mu$m.
+The THz electric field is mainly confined to the central channel region between the two top gates (see plot of the simulated field distribution superimposed on the SEM image of the device in \Figrefc{fig:schematics+IV} and Fig. S6(c),(d) in the Supporting Information).
+Both antenna leaves have splits that shunt the TG~1 with D and TG~2 with S. This minimizes out the RSM response in SAC (the plasma waves propagate in opposite directions and the rectified voltages are of opposite sign) G-TeraFETs, while keeping the antenna geometries and channel dimensions for both designs are as similar as possible.
+The width $W$ and the total length $L$ of the channel (distance between S and D) are the same for SAC and AAC, being $W=2~\mu$m and $L=2.9~\mu$m.
 For AAC, according to \Figrefb{fig:schematics+IV}, $L = L_{AAC} = L_{g,AAC}+2 \cdot L_{ug}$, with $L_{g,AAC}=2.5~\mu$m and $L_{ug}=0.2~\mu$m.
 For SAC, as shown in \Figrefd{fig:schematics+IV}, $L=L_{SAC}=2\cdot L_{g,SAC}+3\cdot L_{ug} = L_{AAC}$, with $L_{g,SAC}=1.15~\mu$m.
-We fabricated additional AAC-type devices with different values of $L_{ug}$ ($L_{ug}= 0.1,\,0.2, \,0.3~\mu$m) in order to study the influence of the ungated segments of the channel (for results, see \Figrefa{fig:RSMvsPTE}).
-We optimize the responsivity of AAC- and SAC-type devices by using a high resistivity (undoped) Si substrate, thus reducing absorption losses in the substrate (see Fig.~\ref{fig:SAC_PTE_MAP} and Fig.~\ref{fig:NEP}, and Discussion).
+We fabricated additional AAC-type devices with different values of $L_{ug}$ ($L_{ug}= 0.1,\,0.2, \,0.3~\mu$m) in order to study the influence of the ungated segments of the channel (for results see \Figrefa{fig:RSMvsPTE}).
+We optimize the responsivity of AAC- and SAC-type devices by using a high resistivity (undoped) Si substrate, thus reducing the absorption losses in the substrate (see Fig.~\ref{fig:SAC_PTE_MAP} and Fig.~\ref{fig:NEP}, and Discussion).